Merville, Nord: Climate

 Climate in this area has mild differences between highs and lows, and there is adequate rainfall year-round.
-The Köppen Climate Classification subtype for this climate is "Cfb" (Marine West Coast Climate/Oceanic climate).
+The Köppen climate classification subtype for this climate is "Cfb" (marine west coast/oceanic climate).

 Le Sart

 Le Sart is a small village located about 2 km west of Merville.
 It forms part of the Merville commune, and is connected to the town by a regular bus service.
 It has a small parish church dedicated to Notre Dame des Affligés (Our Lady of the Afflicted).